Wayfaring Views

 Berlin Street Art Map

-This Berlin street art map identifies five neighborhoods with a high concentration of works.
+This Berlin street art map identifies six neighborhoods with a high concentration of works.
 I’ve noted some specific, popular murals and also indicated streets for you to stroll so that you can discover works on your own.

 You don’t need to seek out graffiti to find it in Berlin.
 Just walk out the door and swivel your head.
 But, if you want to be a student of street art, then you may want to focus on just a few specific neighborhoods.
 That way you can take the time to really absorb the works.